fuyuko/fuyuko.github.io/resume.md

 ##### Application Support Analyst for Google Cloud - Shard POC
 *EPAM Systems* | Austin, TX | 10/2018 - 06/2022
-- Delivered frontline enterprise-level support, as a vendor support representative Google Cloud Platform PaaS, Big Data, and Machine Learning products in English and Japanese.
+- Delivered frontline enterprise-level support as a vendor representative for Google Cloud Platform PaaS, Big Data, and Machine Learning products
-- Support channels used are email, chat, and phone.
+- Served as a Point of Contact (POC) between the vendor team and Google team, as well as a Subject Matter Expert (SME) for PaaS and Big Data products within the Austin vendor team.
-- Served as a Point of Contact (POC) between vendor team and Google team, as well as a Subject Matter Expert (SME) for PaaS and Big Data shards within a vendor team.
+- Consistently received positive CSAT from the client’s customers and recognized as the top performer of the Austin vendor team 3 consecutive years.

 ##### Lead Web Developer
 *Cazbah Total Internet Marketing Solution* | Rochester, NY | 01/2011 - 10/2018